SOLAS-TTRPG/SOLAS/Weapons.md

 - Standard medium weapons limit any attacks with them to R5 damage
 - Limited to a range of 8 tiles
+- If your **Strength is below 2**, you have disadvantage on all attacks with the weapon.

 ### Heavy Weapons
 Weapons that are so large that they require both hands to be held, there is no limit to the amount of damage a heavy weapon can deal.
 Crossbows and greatbows are a great example of this.

 - Limited to a range of 12 tiles
+- If your **Strength is below 4**, you have disadvantage on all attacks with the weapon.